 Silents.
 Boomers.
 GenXers.
 Millenials.
-We all face the same universe of unknowns on our lifetime dance between financial security and insecurity.
-But the fact is the same as it's always been: The sooner we face those challenges, the easier they will be to conquer.
+We all face the same universe of unknowns on our paths through lifetime financial in/security.
+Fact is the same as it's always been: The sooner we face those challenges, the easier they will be to conquer.